Top 10 Places to Visit in Cusco Peru

 1|Visit Plaza de Armas

-Currently, religious festivities are celebrated every year in Plaza de Armas, as it was during the Inca and Colonial era.
-The famous main square is considered one of Cusco’s treasures due to its authentic urban scenery where the modern and ancient worlds collide.
+People consider the famous main square one of Cusco’s treasures due to its authentic urban scenery, where the modern and ancient worlds collide.

 2|Discover the Coricancha Temple